Low-energy effective quantum field theoretic description of excitations about soliton configurations: Coherent state description

 Coherent states by definition are the eigenstates of annihilation operators

-But we have not specified yet representation of quantum operators in terms of coherent states.
-From our previous discussion it must have cleared that we have to construct the coherent state in such a way that expectation value of field operator w.r.t this state mimics classical solution.
-And this can only be done in following way
+However, the values of $\{\alpha_{k}\}$s corresponding to coherent states associated with a soliton are not fixed yet.
+From our previous discussion, it must be cleared that we have to construct the coherent state in such a way that the expectation value of field operator \textit{w.r.t} this state mimics the classical solution.
+This can only be done in the following way